 Attendance: As a courtesy to all, please arrive punctually and remain until the end of class.
-If you must miss a session, please inform me ahead of time (or as soon as possible) and provide appropriate documentation.
+If you must miss a session, please inform me ahead of time (or as soon as possible) and provide appropriate documentation (except for religious holidays).
 In such cases you are responsible for contacting a classmate to obtain notes on materials and topics covered while away.